sulakshanathirunagari/Homepage-cseportal/README.md

 # Homepage-cseportal
-cse portal homepage allows you to view various courses available under cse
+cseportal homepage is a computerscience homepage which lets you find out what all courses are available under cse.